 - Buying benzos online or through unregulated channels

-- Crushing benzo pills to inhale or inject for a stronger rush (which also greatly increases the risk of overdose)
+- Crushing and snorting benzo pills to inhale or inject for a stronger rush (which also greatly increases the risk of overdose)

 Recovering from Addiction